yuchen-osdu/crs-catalog/docs/tutorial/CRS_Catalog_Service.md

 }
 ```

-or by using the name of the CRS
+Or by using the name of the CRS

 ```json
 {
   "name": "NAD27 / BLM 15N (ftUS)"